 Fair or not, sometimes nicknames stick and are hard to shake.
-A pesky nickname can follow you around for years.
+A pesky moniker can follow you around for years.
 How many of you have a friend who will forever be “Tiny” or “Lefty” or “Gonzo”?

-The basic idea is that more couples pursue divorce in the days that immediately follow the New Year.
-But the question arises: is this an accurate nickname?
+The basic idea is that couples push to end their marriages in the days that immediately follow the New Year.
+But the question arises: Is this an accurate nickname?
 Is January really divorce month?

-The truth is a little bit yes and a little bit no. One recent news report may have put it best when describing January not necessarily as divorce month, but as a time of year when couples examine divorce options.
+The truth is a little bit yes and a little bit no. One report may have put it best when describing January not necessarily as divorce month, but as a time of year when couples examine divorce options.

-Why Divorce Month?
+Why Is January Considered Divorce Month?

-A number of reasons contribute to people dissolving marriages this time of year.
+A number of reasons contribute to an increased number of people dissolving marriages this time of year.

 In other cases, holidays may be the proverbial straw that broke the camel’s back.
 All the additional anxiety and activity put increased pressure on a marriage.
 For a relationship that’s already in trouble, a big fight or strained family gathering may become a breaking point.

 For some, it’s as simple as looking for a fresh start in a new year.
-This is the time when people enact change and fix problems in their lives.
+This is the time when people enact change and attempt to fix problems in their lives.
 A broken marriage is certainly a problem that needs fixing.

 Evidence of Divorce Month

 Divorce attorneys often note an increase in calls and new cases when the calendar turns over.
-Some people merely feel out the process and explore their options, while others are ready to get things done.
+Some people merely feel out the process and explore their options at first, while others are ready to get things done right now.

 Increasingly in recent years, a number of studies lend statistical backing to support divorce month claims.
 A 2016 report from the University of Washington examined data about divorce filings over a span of 14 years.
 From 2001-2015, researchers noted a consistent rise in divorce proceedings beginning in January.